 - Red, scaly rash around your eyes, nose and mouth

-Certain hereditary conditions can puts you at risk for a deficiency, per the Linus Pauling Institute, such as:
+Certain hereditary conditions can put you at risk for a deficiency, per the Linus Pauling Institute, such as:

 - Biotinidase deficiency: This inherited metabolic disorder restricts the body's ability to produce enough enzymes needed to release biotin from dietary proteins during digestion.
 It usually occurs in infants within the first few months of life or in later childhood, causing an impaired immune system and susceptibility to infections.

-- Holocarboxylase synthetase (HCS) deficiency: This rare genetic disorder usually affects newborns and renders the body unable to use biotin efficiently, resulting in severe symptoms including seizures and coma.
+- Holocarboxylase synthetase (HCS) deficiency: This rare genetic disorder usually affects newborns and renders the body unable to use biotin efficiently, resulting in severe symptoms including seizures that may worsen to coma or even death, according to the NIH's Genetic and Rare Diseases Information Center.

 Other lifestyle, dietary, medical and physical conditions may also contribute to risk of biotin deficiency, according to the Linus Pauling Institute.
 Some of these include:

-- For infants, drinking formula or breast milk with low amounts of biotin
+- For infants, drinking formula or breast milk without biotin

 - Prolonged intravenous feeding without biotin supplementation